FCOO/fcoo-observations/README.md

 ## Description
+1. Definitions and descriptions of setup- and meta-files used to display observations in FCOOs web-applications.
+See [README_SETUPFILES.md](README_SETUPFILES.md) for documentation
-Package to load and display observations in Leaflet-maps, jquery-bootstrap modal windows, and stand-alone websites
+2. JS-package to load and display observations in Leaflet-maps, jquery-bootstrap modal windows, and stand-alone websites

 ## Installation
 ### bower